marcelopovoa/machine_learning_exercises/README.md

 ## Deep learning for image retrieval (Deep learning)
 Using a dataset with animals, compare raw pixel vs deep learning classifiers.
 Then use nearest neighbor models to get predictions and calculate its accuracy.

+## House prices (Regression) - Manual calculation
+Regression estimating house prices based on previous house sales, using features like house size (sqft), number of bathrooms and so on...
+This time the simple linear model and RSS are manually calculated instead of using a model from a python package.